danielaparker/jsoncons/README.md

 defined.
 The standard library containers are already supported, and you can specialize `json_type_traits` for your own types in the `jsoncons` namespace.

-`JSONCONS_MEMEBER_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate for your own types.
+`JSONCONS_MEMBER_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate for your own types.

 ```c++